-Iconography the Problem of Form-Making
+Iconography and the Problem of Form-Making in Architecture

 Concept in architecture should be abstract, the theme or idea should not derive from a physical object.
 Selling an architecture idea that was extruded from a existing object is a wrong move, I have to admit that famous architects tend to do this due to the sellable idea to the broader public.
 Iconography is a cancer in the architecture world.